yudilin/startbootstrap-clean-blog-jekyll/_posts/2021-03-05-Tableau-Showcase-1.md

 This dashboard focuses on three key matrixes: base and promo prices, price trend and the price index.

 ## Base and Promotional prices
 Seasonal promotions are regularly seen in FMCG, therefore it's critical to track not only the regular prices but also the promotional prices.
-Also mark down percentage is also shown in the table.
+Also, the markdown percentage is shown in the table.

 ## Price Trend
 This graph shows the price trends for average regular prices and average promotional prices in different retailers.